-The city was populated by Greeks, Syrians and Jews.
-It was an affluent city with a population of 80,000 and in the 2nd and 3rd century BC was of sufficient stature to be compared to another great center of Hellenism, Alexandria, in Egypt.
+The city was populated by Greeks, Syrians, and Jews.
+It was an affluent city with a population of eighty thousand and in the 2nd and 3rd century BC was of sufficient stature to be compared to another great center of Hellenism, Alexandria, in Egypt.

 The Roman Empire’s forces conquered the city in 64 BC, renaming it Zeugma (meaning “bridge” or “crossing” in ancient Greek).

-The Romans held Zeugma until 253 AD, when the Persian Sassanids conquered the city, putting a violent end to its greatest years.
+The Romans held Zeugma until 253 AD, when the Persian Sassanids conquered the city, putting a violent end to its most significant years.

 The ancient Greek mosaics of Zeugma

 The treasures of Zeugma, including its vaunted mosaics, remained relatively unknown until 2000.
-Zeugma is now 80 percent underwater, after it was flooded with the waters of a nearby artificial lake.
+Zeugma is now eighty percent underwater after it was flooded with the waters of a nearby artificial lake.